 The shipping was reasonably fast, arriving on the same day as most of our other cards.
 However, we were a bit concerned with the packaging, as it was a flimsy thin cardboard envelope.
 The card inside it was laid flat and pre-creased so that we could fold it in half ourselves.

 Unfortunately, whether this was due to the packaging or the printing process, our card arrived slightly damaged.
 While there was nothing huge marring the card, three out of the four corners were dogeared and there was a noticeable crease on the back cover.

 However, the image on the front cover of our Photobox photo card had been significantly brightened.
 It's worth noting that the images inside the cover were fine, so we assume that the software automatically bumped up the brightness as it felt our photo was too dark.
 However, the amount of editing the image received meant that our original editing and color grading disappeared from view.
-With this in mind, we wouldn't recommend this service for professional photographers who want to retain their color grading in the printing.
+With this in mind, this is probably not one of the best photo cards for professional photographers who want to retain their color grading in printing.

-We had high hopes for Moonpig, but despite some positive aspects of the service, we did end up being disappointed with our Moonpig photo card.
+We thought Moonpig might produce one of the best photo cards, but despite some positive aspects of the service, we did end up being disappointed with our Moonpig photo card.

 We found the Moonpig website buggy to navigate, as it kept glitching as we were trying to limit down the design options to just 'Weddings'.
 We also found most of their designs quite fussy, with few minimal options.
 Each design we looked at had very limited customization options as well.
 We also thought the price of £3.49 per card was quite steep.

 The most positive aspect of Moonpig's service was that their delivery was extremely speedy, arriving just two days after it was ordered.
 The color reproduction of the printed image was also fairly accurate as well.